How to comment on the FCC’s proposal to revoke net neutrality

 What should you write?

 All the comments will be looked at in one way or another, but substantial ones that address specific points in the proposal will almost certainly get a little more attention.
 Make your position clear, whatever it may be, and use the paragraph numbers in the NPRM to call out specific points.
-You can download it in a couple formats here — it’s long, but scan through it and you’ll definitely find something worth commenting on.
+You can download it in a couple of formats here — it’s long, but scan through it and you’ll definitely find something worth commenting on.

 Take your time to craft a substantial comment addressing a specific issue you can speak to personally, or that you’ve looked into enough to feel you have an informed opinion.

-For example, say you wanted to weigh in on whether ban on broadband providers throttling certain content is a good idea, or if you trust them to do so voluntarily.
+For example, say you wanted to weigh in on whether the ban on broadband providers throttling certain content is a good idea, or if you trust them to do so voluntarily.
 You could write:

 Paragraph 82 asks for input on whether throttling should be regulated.
 In the past ISPs have throttled content based on their own determination of what was lawful or permissible, and had to be forced to stop in the courts.
 Isn’t it possible they could do this again?
 I’m also concerned by mobile providers who say a plan is “unlimited,” but when you exceed the data cap, only throttle sites and services that aren’t part of their approved zero-rating network.
 Thanks for reading my comment.